 - The Edge 520 Plus has the Trendline Popularity feature, which highlights routes that other cyclists prefer.
 This has the major advantage that you are shown routes that are actually fun or safe to bike, rather than simply the shortest route.
 The Edge 520 does not have this feature.

 - You can use the preloaded Yelp app to find nearby bike shops, coffee shops, etc. – and navigate to them with turn-by-turn directions.
 The Edge 520 does not have this app preloaded, but you can download it with Connect IQ.

 - You cannot find nearby POIs (Points of Interest) and navigate to them (only the Edge 820 and 1030 can do this).
 However, the Yelp app that is preloaded on the 520 Plus does almost exactly the same thing.

 In a nutshell, the Garmin Edge 520 Plus will suffice for the navigation needs of all but the most demanding cyclists.
-To me it looks like the best bang-for-your-buck, premium bike computer on the market today, and it has been rated by BikeRadar as the “best GPS cycling computer on the market for performance-minded riders”.
-This one is for you if you want absolutely premium bike training features in a small, light, affordable package, and you like the convenience of turn-by-turn directions, but you do not need your bike computer to calculate routes on the fly for you.
+To me it looks like the best bang-for-your-buck, premium bike computer on the market today.
+It has been rated by BikeRadar as the “best GPS cycling computer on the market for performance-minded riders”.
+This one is for you if you want absolutely premium bike training features in a small, light, affordable package.
+And you like the convenience of turn-by-turn directions.
+But, you do not need your bike computer to calculate routes on the fly for you.
 Plus, you are more into button control than touchscreen control.